Don't Travel to These 25 Places in Asia: Here's Why

 20. Jaipur, India

-Jaipur, while part of the popular Golden Triangle, has become overrun with tourists.
-The city’s streets can be congested with traffic, and the famous sites like the Amber Fort and Hawa Mahal are often packed with visitors, diminishing the experience of these beautiful landmarks.
+The city’s streets are often congested with traffic, and iconic landmarks like the Amber Fort and Hawa Mahal are frequently packed with visitors.

 21. Hạ Long Bay, Vietnam